Sebastian Kurz: Compulsory German language classes

-The new law replaced a previous act, which allowed pupils to voluntarily attend German language classes for eleven hours per week.
-Cabinet argued that the previous law was not effective enough and did not achieve the desired results.
-The new initiative faced great opposition by schools, their representatives and the opposition parties.
-Opponents argued that yet alone the Viennese schools would require 500 additional rooms.
-Furthermore, extraordinary students may face discrimination, many teachers do not have the necessary requirements, costs for the implementation are gigantic and all extraordinary students are in the same class regardless of their age, which prevents them from learning efficiently.
+The new law replaced a previous Act, which had allowed pupils to voluntarily attend German language classes for eleven hours per week.
+Cabinet argued that the previous law was not effective enough in achieving the results desired.
+The new initiative faced great opposition from schools, their representatives and the opposition parties.
+Opponents argued that schools in Vienna alone would require 500 additional rooms.
+Other objections raised were that "extraordinary students" might face discrimination, that many teachers did not have the necessary training, that costs of implementation would be considerable and that all "extraordinary students" would be taught in the same class regardless of their age, thus preventing efficient learning.

 Child Benefits for Foreigners Reform Act

 In October 2018, the Kurz cabinet passed the Child Benefits for Foreigners Reform Act.
 The bill affects foreign citizens of the European Union (EU) that are employed in Austria, but whose children reside in their home country.
 The act adjusts child benefits received by these foreign workers to the local price level of their home country.
 Civil workers – such as nurses – are especially pertained by the changes.

 The European Commission decried the bill and reminded that EU laws expressly disallowed favoring domestic workers over European foreign.
 The commission announced its intention to file a civil suit against Austria in the European Court of Justice.